idealparable/BibleQ/DidLazarusWriteJohn.md

 Hint: John.

 Let's go through the attestation and other arguments in JPH's article on this.
 For the full details, go to his site (see abbreviations section in endnotes) and his by-Bible-book section of the hub page, to John, and it's the first link (the one in the intro paragraph at the top).
+I won't link it here in case the link changes in the future.

 First, Irenaeus, said to be a student of Polycarp, who is in turn said to be a student of John, quoted Polycarp: